KordingLab/KordingLab.github.io/about.md

 ### Lab Members

-Our group is just getting started.
+Our group started in August 2021.
 Visit our [people page](https://clearoboticslab.github.io/people/) for profiles of lab members.